 Bridget Jones's Diary

 Hey, it’s contemporary classic for a reason!
 Helen Fielding’s genre-defining rom-com not only inspired sequels and a trilogy of films—it’s also a fabulous story of a quirky, flawed heroine who finally gets her happy ending.
 Of course, the road to her HEA is filled with hilarious misadventures, including but not limited to a crash-and-burn affair with her boss.
 You’ll laugh and cheer for Bridget as she dusts off her knickers and takes on the world—from her weight insecurities and nicotine addiction to smug marrieds and the uptight lawyer Mark Darcy (played by Colin Firth in the films, because there is a God).
+You will find yourself laughing out loud as you follow Bridget in her quest for self-improvement.
+This book is the perfect outlet for those dealing with singledom while trying to stay optimistic in a chaotic world.
+If Bridget can do it then so can you!

 And One Last Thing...